 Are there any Section 75 categories which might be expected to benefit from the policy?
 If so, explain how below.

 Note: The Section 75 categories are:

-- religious belief
+- · religious belief

 - political opinion

-- racial group
+- · racial group

 - age

 - marital status

-- sexual orientation
+- · sexual orientation

-- sex
+- sex (me and women generally)

 - disability

 - dependants